OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 First, to support REST calls from a delegate, the add-in must request the **read/write mailbox** permission.
 The markup varies depending on the type of manifest.

 - **XML manifest**: Set the **\<Permissions\>** element to **ReadWriteMailbox**.
-- **Teams manifest (preview)**: Set the "name" property of an object in the "authorization.permissions.resourceSpecific" array to "Mailbox.ReadWrite.User".
+- **Unified Microsoft 365 manifest (preview)**: Set the "name" property of an object in the "authorization.permissions.resourceSpecific" array to "Mailbox.ReadWrite.User".

 Second, enable support for shared folders.
 The markup varies depending on the type of manifest.